 - Body Horror: The Void will not merely destroy you, it will consume you and warp your flesh into something more to its liking.
 And inversely, the longer a Voidspawn exists in Runeterra the more "mundane" and "normal" they become, to the point where they could be mistaken for a "normal" magical creature.

-- The Dog Bites Back: Icathia was formerly a kingdom in the Shuriman continent that was brutally subjugated by the ever-expanding empire, with a humiliating conquest that began eradicating their culture and history for millenia.
+- The Dog Bites Back: Icathia was formerly a kingdom in the Shuriman continent that was brutally subjugated by the ever-expanding empire, with a humiliating conquest that began eradicating their culture, history, and present power for millenia.
 This prompted a violent and disastrous rebellion involving uncovering the Void's power, and tragically, there were no winners.

 - Eldritch Abomination: Everything that comes out of the Void, christened "void-born" or "void-spawn".

 - Eldritch Location: Not only the Void itself but any place where the Void touches reality, such as the lost city of Icathia.
 To hammer the point home, the Void's general environment is listed as "Unknown" by the interactive map.

 - Evil Is Not a Toy: The Icathians called upon it in ancient times to help their rebellion against Shurima and the Ascended.
 They won a Pyrrhic Victory that ruined the city and left even the survivors tainted.

 - Go Mad from the Revelation:

 - Looking directly at the Void can kill your sanity.

 - The Void itself was driven to madness by "normal" reality coming into existence.
 The Void was formerly a place of absolute silence, tranquility, and nothingness.
 When the physical plane and life were created, the Void gained awareness and absolute horror at the incomprehensibleness of linear spacetime.